Last Updated on 25/08/2020 by Adina

-- Asparagus is a natural diuretic, increasing the excretion of water from the body and it can also help to help urinary tract infections.
+- It is a natural diuretic, increasing the excretion of water from the body and it can also help to help urinary tract infections.

-- Asparagus is beneficial when eaten during the pregnancy as well.
-It has a high folate content, which decreases the risk of neural-tube defects in fetuses.
+- It is beneficial when eaten during the pregnancy as well as it has a high folate content, which decreases the risk of neural-tube defects in fetuses.

-To cook the asparagus for this salad is very easy.
-Actually, this is the most common way of dealing with asparagus, I suppose.
-Plain, boiled asparagus, which can be served with different kinds of sauces, like in this recipe for White Asparagus with Sauce Hollandaise and Ham.
+- Actually, this is the most common way of dealing with asparagus, I suppose.
+Plain, boiled asparagus, which can be served with different kinds of sauces, like this typical Sauce Hollandaise.

-The most important thing when cooking asparagus is to not overcook it, I really cannot eat overcooked asparagus, I hate it when it just lies there all limp and mushy.
+- The most important thing is not to overcook it, it should not be limp and mushy.

-Bring a large pot of salted water to a boil, add ½ teaspoon sugar and 1 teaspoon butter.
-Give the asparagus to the pot, bring to a boil again, reduce the heat and cook for about 10 minutes, depending on how thick the asparagus stems are, check, they should still be firm to the bite or al dente.
+- Bring a large pot of salted water to a boil, add ½ teaspoon sugar, and 1 teaspoon butter.
+Carefully place the stalks into the pot, bring to a boil again, reduce the heat and cook for about 10 minutes, depending on the thickness as well, check, they should still be firm to the bite or al dente.

 Easy asparagus recipes:

 - 3 eggs